 1) Employer alignment

-More people go to university now than they once did.
-And this means that a degree in and of itself doesn't differentiate a job candidate in the same way it may have in the past.
-That's why Google and EY have joined the ranks of many well-known companies that no longer require a Bachelor's degree to work with them, Glassdoor reports.
+University enrolments are higher now than any time in history.
+One consequence of this fact is that a degree in and of itself doesn't differentiate a job candidate the same way it may have in the past.
+That's why Google and Ernst & Young have joined the growing ranks of many companies that no longer require a Bachelor's degree, Glassdoor reports.

-To counter this, universities should ensure their degrees are sufficiently aligned with what employers want.
-This includes, among other things, ensuring graduates come away with so-called 'soft skills' - particularly enterprise skills such as commercial awareness and communication skills - in order to really ensure they are meeting employer demand.
+To counter this, universities should ensure their degrees are sufficiently aligned with employers' needs.
+This includes, among other things, ensuring graduates develop so-called 'soft skills' - particularly enterprise skills such as commercial awareness and communication skills - in order to really they are meeting employer expectations.

 2) Greater focus on outcomes

-Not only are more people going to university, but the cost of doing so is increasing as well.
-Funding for universities is constantly fluctuating, meaning a degree can cost an individual around $30,000 a year (depending on the field) without subsidy.
+Not only are more people going to university; the cost of attending is increasing as well.
+Funding for universities is in flux, meaning a degree can cost an individual around $30,000 a year (depending on the field) without subsidy.

-With a higher cost, service expectation from students increases as well.
-This means universities need to invest sufficient resources in student experience to ensure they are happy with the amount of study support they are receiving to help them complete their degrees.
-Formative feedback is essential to this.
-Universities need to find a way of giving personalised feedback on tasks, to ensure students maintain the academic standards required to complete a degree.
+With higher costs come amplified student expectations.
+Universities need to invest sufficient resources in the student experience to ensure their students are satisfied, for example, with the amount of study support they are receiving to help them complete their degrees.
+Formative feedback is essential to this process.
+Universities need to find ways of giving personalised feedback on tasks to ensure students maintain the academic standards required to complete a degree.

 3) Internationalisation of Australian universities

 Australian universities are increasingly attractive to international students.
-Figures from Universities Australia show nearly one in four students are from overseas (24.3 per cent).
+Figures from Universities Australia show nearly one in four students at Australian universities are from overseas (24.3 per cent).

-International students often pay double the fees of domestic ones, making the outcome focus even more significant.
-For those that struggle with English, this also presents problems - with time-poor lecturers unable to help students with core language skills on top of assessing course content.
+International students often pay double the fees of domestic ones, placing even more pressure on universities to deliver exceptional learning experiences.
+For students that struggle with English, this presents challenges - with time-poor lecturers unable to help students with core language skills on top of assessing course content.
 As universities increasingly rely on international enrolments to support their budgets, they are searching for strategies to ensure these high value students succeed.

 "As more students have the opportunity to access the support provided by Studiosity, I think the progression rates and the success of students will increase quite dramatically."— Studiosity (@studiosity) January 30, 2018

-Technology is influencing every aspect of our lives, and this is no different in education.
-In all areas of life, students are used to everything being online and on-demand.
-Things like personalised recommendations on Netflix and Spotify are already the norm.
+Technology is influencing every aspect of our lives, and education is no different.
+Students are used to everything being online and on-demand The Netflix and Spotify generation expect the same from their university.

 Studiosity's online study help, for example, is used by universities across Australia.
 It provides on-demand core subject support, as well as personalised feedback on essays and assignments.
-With users of Studiosity receiving on average one GPA higher than those who don't use the service, Studiosity is also helping to improve outcomes.
+With users of Studiosity receiving on average one GPA mark higher than those who don't use the service, Studiosity is having a meaningful impact on student success.
 Many of Studiosity's users are international students, who need extra help with English and use our Writing Feedback Service to receive it.

 "This live chat session is extremely helpful for students..mostly International students whose English is not first language. thank you so much :)